TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     of type `\TYPO3\CMS\Extbase\Error\Result` to the validation
     framework.

+There are 2 types of validation checks:
+#.
+A loose check is making only a relaxed check over a very large range of possible values.
+#.
+A tight check requires the exact fitting of the value.

-If the logic of your validator allows for loose/variable validation checks, validator options might come in handy.
+If the logic of your validator allows for loose variable validation checks, then validator options might come in handy.
 Extbase ships with a :php:`StringLength` validator, which offers the options `minimum` and `maximum`, that let you define the string length the validator should use to check against the incoming value.